 Position 1 is no longer the holy grail of SEO

 Google is looking to provide accurate and relevant information to your search queries in the shortest amount of time.
-This has given rise to position 0 or featured snippets or zero-click searches refer to search results that appear at the top of the first search engine results page (SERP).
+This has given rise to position 0 or featured snippets, or zero-click searches refer to search results that appear at the top of the first search engine results page (SERP).
 These featured snippets appear above the normal search results.
 That is why they are called position 0.
 These snippets fall above position 1.
-They answer queries in-search, allowing users to find relevant information without making any further clicks.
+They answer queries in-search, allowing users to find relevant information without further clicks.
 According to SparkToro, 50.33% of all searches are zero-click searches.
 It means that now more than half of all Google’s searches result in no click.
 Additionally, a survey by HubSpot reveals that 51.47% of users believe that zero-click searches will help them find information easier.
-Google’s aim is to eliminate multiple Google search results that don’t satisfy the user.
+Google aims to eliminate multiple Google search results that don’t satisfy the user.

 The rise of pinball searches